jedcn/jedcn.github.io/source/projects/reveal-ck/index.html.md

   bunch of files.
-* It can serve as a dynamic presentation environment: starts up a server, you can view the presentation in a browser, make changes with your favorite text editor, have them LiveReloaded, etc).
+* It can serve as a dynamic presentation environment: starts up a server, you can view the presentation in a browser, make changes with your favorite text editor, have them LiveReloaded, etc.

 ## Motivation